 3.5.1 The illustrative plan has been informed by the site analysis and the placemaking themes identified earlier.
-The plan is not fixed and is open to interpretation, however, it illustrates how the placemaking themes could be addressed in a proposal.
+The plan is not fixed and is open to interpretation, however, it illustrates one possible scenario as to how the placemaking themes principles and guidance associated with the parameter plans could be addressed in a proposal.